ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Conclusion

 \section{Conclusion}

-This paper introduces \sysname, the first benchmark for egocentric 3D hand pose estimation using thermal images.
-It features a multi-spectral, multi-view dataset with automatically annotated 3D poses and a novel baseline method utilizing dual transformer modules for encoding spatio-temporal relationships.
-We demonstrate near 1cm annotation accuracy, show that TheFormer surpasses existing methods in thermal-based 3D hand pose estimation, and confirm thermal images' effectiveness in challenging lighting and obstruction scenarios.
-We believe our endeavour could pave the way for further research in thermal-based 3D hand pose estimation and its wide application.
+This paper introduces \sysname, the first benchmark for egocentric 3D hand pose estimation using thermal images. \sysname features a multi-spectral, multi-view dataset with automatically annotated 3D hand poses and a novel baseline method, TherFormer, utilizing dual transformer modules for encoding spatio-temporal relationships.
+We demonstrate near 1cm annotation accuracy, show that TherFormer surpasses existing methods in thermal-based 3D hand pose estimation, and confirm thermal images' effectiveness in challenging lighting and obstruction scenarios.
+We believe our foundational endeavour could set the stage for further research in thermal-based 3D hand pose estimation and its wide application.